Acupressure Points for Back Pain – Important Tips

 Elbow Pressure Points

 When applying acupressure to any point of the body, remember that these points may be tender when you first press on them.
-However, the feeling eventually subsides the more you apply pressure.
-When using the elbow pressure point, one needs to sit in a comfortable position and raise your arm to find this Acupoint referred to as LU-6.
+However, the feeling eventually subsides the more pressure you apply.
+When using the elbow pressure point, one must sit comfortably and raise one arm to locate this Acupoint, referred to as Acupoint U-6.

-One can find this point in your lower arm below the point where your elbow joints flex.
+One can find this point below where your elbow joints flex in your lower arm.
 Alternatively, you can count on four fingers from your elbow and start with the side that hurts the most in your back.
-Apply pressure to this point for 30 seconds three to four times over the course of 5 to 10 minutes.
+Apply pressure to this point for 30 seconds, three to four times throughout 5 to 10 minutes.
 After completing the side that hurts the most, move on to the other side.

-After completing treatment to these points, apply some ice as mentioned above, or one can also make use of frozen gel packs as they help control pain and inflammation.
+After completing treatment for these points, apply some ice, as mentioned above, or use frozen gel packs, which help control pain and inflammation.

 Applying Pressure to the Feet

-While lying, one can stimulate the Acupoint found between the big and second toe, also known as the sleeping position.
-To receive the best results, one needs to press down on the top of one foot in the webbing, hold firmly for 30 seconds, gradually release, and do both feet.
+While lying, one can stimulate the Acupoint found between the big and second toes, also known as the sleeping position.
+To achieve the best results, press down on the top of one foot in the webbing, hold firmly for 30 seconds, then gradually release and repeat with the other foot.

 Another great option is to place your feet in an ice bath before applying pressure to prevent bruising.